azlo-aj/Landing-Page/README.md

 # odin-landing-page
 ```
-This project is a simple landing page that was created by following <href = "https://www.theodinproject.com/">The Odin Project's</a> curriculum.
+This project is a simple landing page that was created by following [The Odin Project's](https://www.theodinproject.com/) curriculum.